openxthinking/bullet-docs/docs/customization.md

 ### Brand listing page

-All our themes come with Brand listing pages available out-of-the-box.
-Follow the step-by-step guide below to active your Brand listing page.
+All our themes come with Brand listing pages available out of the box.
+Follow the step-by-step guide below to activate your Brand listing page.

-#### step 1: Create collections
+#### Step 1: Create collections
 1. From Shopify admin, go to [Products > Collections](https://shopify.com/admin/collections/?ref=openthinking1)
 1. Click `Create collection`
 1. Enter `Title`, `Description` and upload an `image`